WildMeOrg/codex-frontend/README.md

 docker-compose up
 ```

 Note: `docker-compose pull` takes a very long time to finish the first time around!
 But when it's all done you should be able to see the frontend on `localhost:84`.
 If you see a 502 nginx error instead, you may need to increase the amount of memory available to Docker.
-6GB memory and 2GB swap works for me.
+6GB memory and 2GB swap works for my system.

 The following commands are helpful when developing in this manner: